-If a member of the opposing team comes inside the Retreat Line before the ball has been touched by a 2nd player, and interferes with play, the Referee will stop play and the restart will be retaken.
+If a member of the opposing team comes inside the Retreat Line before the ball has left the penalty area, and interferes with play, the Referee will stop play and the restart will be retaken.

 Players can choose to play the ball long if they wish.